cmgoffena13/etl-watcher/README.md

 - Be specific enough that someone could use the address to access the data given the address type context
 - Use standard formats for each system type (Bucket URLs, HTTP endpoints, database.schema.table)

-### Best Practices

-1. **Consistency**: Use the same naming patterns across all teams and projects
-2. **Descriptiveness**: Names should clearly indicate purpose and scope
-3. **Hierarchy**: Use underscores to create logical hierarchies
-4. **Future-Proofing**: Choose names that will remain relevant as systems evolve
-5. **Documentation**: Document your naming conventions and share with all teams
-6. **Validation**: Implement naming validation in your CI/CD pipeline or code reviews

 ## ⏰ Timeliness & Freshness

 The monitoring system provides two complementary checks, timeliness & freshness, to ensure your data pipelines are running optimally.
-They run through the two endpoints: `freshness` and `timeliness` (ping the endpoints as often as you like, they do broad coverage).
-These endpoints queue background tasks using Celery workers to evaluate each pipeline against its defined rules.
+They run through the two endpoints: `freshness` and `timeliness`.
+Ping these endpoints on a regular cadence to have constant broad coverage.
+These endpoints queue background tasks using Celery workers to lessen the impact on the server.

 ### Pipeline Execution Timeliness
 Monitors if pipeline executions complete within expected timeframes, helping identify performance issues and long-running processes.
 Uses a configurable lookback window to check executions (running and completed).